mindsmiths/docs/docs/Basic Agents: Tutorials/BMI Check Tutorial/Part 1: Digitizing the communication/Initial setup/engaging-101.md

         );
     }
 ```

 As you can see, you’re tweaking GPT-3 to generate different messages based on the context: if the agent was expecting the answer for the child’s height, it will respond differently than if the onboarding process is complete
 and the system only expects updates on the child’s current weight.

-And that’s all there is to it!
-You can now run **forge reset** and **forge run** again to try these features out, so you can get familiar with the user experience the patients in your system will go through.
+And that’s all there is to it: you can now run **forge run** to try these features out, so you can get familiar with the user experience the patients in your system will go through.

+Congrats, you are now ready to start with the development!